sonamd6807456/ICT105-DRUK-MVP/docs/mvp-decision.md

 The usability testing results showed:

-- **Task Success Rate:** 90%
+- **Task Success Rate:** 86%
 - **Average Ease of Use Score:** 4.5/5
 - **Average Usefulness Score:** 4.8/5

-Most participants successfully completed their assigned tasks, including browsing events, searching events, viewing event details, registering for events, and testing event management features.
+Most participants successfully completed tasks related to browsing campus events, viewing event details, registering for events, accessing the dashboard, and managing event information.
+A small number of users experienced difficulties with search and filtering tasks, which affected the overall completion rate.

-Users found the platform useful because it provides a centralized location for discovering campus activities.
-The Event Listing, Event Details, Event Registration, and Event Management features received positive feedback.
+The results indicate that the Smart Campus Event Hub successfully addresses the problem of scattered campus event information by providing a centralized platform for discovering and managing university activities.

-However, some users experienced difficulties with the Search and Filter feature.
-Participants suggested clearer category labels, improved filtering options, and better organization of dashboard information.
+Users positively evaluated the Event Listing, Event Details, Event Registration, and Event Management features.
+However, some usability issues were identified in the Search and Filter feature, registration form labels, dashboard organization, and event category selection.

-Based on the validation results, the team decided to continue development with minor revisions to improve usability.
+Based on the validation results, the team decided to continue development with minor revisions.
+The MVP successfully validated the core event discovery and registration process, while improvements are required for search functionality, filtering options, and interface clarity.

 ---